Arvin-Mohammadi/Autonomous-Vehicle-2020/README.md

 then in the window that appears push down "a" key to toggle autopilot and push "s" key to toggle save_data (which saves an image every 3 seconds to your hard drive) i've commented quite a bit in my code so you can probably analyse quite easily to make changes as you would want

-# step 3: MODEL TRAINING
+# step 3: OBJECT DETECTION

 ![object detection](https://i.ibb.co/ZL8dW5S/detected-picture.jpg)